mwojnars/hypertag/docs/index.md

 The third character of the name is: "a"
 ```

-Each variable points to a Python object and can be used with all the same
+Each variable points to a Python object and can be used with all the standard operators
-standard operators as in Python:
+known from Python:

     ** * / // %
     + - unary minus